“I’m going up the country, babe, do you wanna go…” Canned Heat

 “Are you going to the barbeque?”
 Brenden asked the next day.

 “I’ll probably go with you,” said Denver.
 “Where is it?”

 “It’s right here.
 Stanley Bridge is a wonderful place.
 I can see trees and the church from our kitchen window,” said Brenden.

 “I like the water.
 I like walking in it.
 Everyone should come to Carr’s Oyster Bar, where we are, sometimes, when we’re around here, if you live close,” said Denver.
 “It’s beside the main road.”

 Water is always trying to get back to where it came from.

-“Have fun and love life,” said Brenden, with a chuck of the head over his sleeveless t-shirted shoulder, as he and Denver ran off jumping rocks keeping their energy up for the rest of the summer.
+“Believe it, have fun and love life,” said Brenden, with a chuck of the head over his black sleeveless t-shirted shoulder, as he and Denver ran off jumping rocks bending the flyness throttle keeping their energy up for the rest of the summer.